use-ink/ink-docs/versioned_docs/version-5.x/testing/testing-with-live-state.md

 :::info
 In the example above chopsticks will be mirroring up until block 1 from the `substrate-contracts-node`.

-For real world use case you would want to use a different block number and this is the place where you can configure other variables such as a sudo key.
-Read the chopsticks docs for more info.
+For real world use case you would want to use a different block number and different endpoint.
+The Chopsticks repository already contains a wide number of configurations for ink! production chains (see [here](https://github.com/AcalaNetwork/chopsticks/tree/master/configs)).
 :::

 You can either run chopsticks locally by following the instructions